aykinsancakli/nft-preview-card-component/README.md

 ## Task

 Your task is to create an NFT preview card component based on the provided design specifications and styling guidelines.
-Additionally, implement JavaScript for the accordion functionality.

 ## Technologies Used